DenizenScript/Denizen-Beginners-Guide/source/guides/basics/flags.md

 Flags are *persistent*.
 This means that things which normally cause data to go away, like restarting the server, will not get rid of flag data.

-There are only fours cases in which a flag will go away:
+There are only four cases in which a flag will go away:
 - Explicit intentional removal within a script, using the 'clear' data action.
 - Timed expiration <span class="parens">(explained in the next section)</span>.
 - Attached object is gone <span class="parens">(for example, the flag is on a mob entity, and that mob dies)</span>.